FIN 203: Org Manager

 site.
 Any civil penalties imposed by the U.S. Department of the

 Treasury, Office of Foreign Assets Control, on ASU for violation of

 this federal law is the responsibility of the department initiating

-- All federal funds are to be deposited with Sponsored Projects except for federal financial aid funds, which are to be deposited with ASU’s Office of Student Financial Assistance.
+- All federal funds are to be deposited with Sponsored Projects except for federal financial aid funds, which are to be deposited with ASU’s Financial Aid and Scholarship Services.
 Federal funds may not be deposited directly by any department to any of their nonsponsored agency/orgs.